 Simulation Center

-As one of the largest state-of-the-art simulation facilities in the nation, UT Southwestern Medical Center’s Simulation Center creates real-life environments through cutting edge technologies, such as virtual reality, for health care learners to develop in to becoming effective, compassionate, and competent clinicians.
-Our enhanced simulation program integrates best practice educational theories, high fidelity environments, and innovative teaching modalities.
+As one of the largest state-of-the-art simulation facilities in the nation, UT Southwestern Medical Center’s Simulation Center creates real-life environments through cutting-edge technologies, such as virtual reality, for health care learners to develop into becoming effective, compassionate, and competent clinicians.
+Our enhanced simulation program integrates best-practice educational theories, high-fidelity environments, and innovative teaching modalities.

 We provide learning opportunities to all disciplines and practitioner populations promoting UT Southwestern’s vision of the future of medicine, today.